Spike’s GDPR Notice

 12. Changes to this Privacy Notice

-Any changes will be made available on my website atwww.spikeproductions.co.uk
+Any changes will be made available on our website atwww.spikeproductions.co.uk.